enasequence/read_docs/retrieval/programmatic-access/taxon-based-search.rst

 the host sex of the sample, the sequencing platform etc. In this example, we will look at adding the following fields to the returned report:

-- accession - the resulting Run accession
+- accession - the resulting Sample accession
 - description - the record description
 - collection_date - the sample collection date
 - instrument_platform - the sequencing platform